Political Public Relations at the DNC with Jason Rosenberg

 Blogger relations advocate Jason Rosenberg, Director of Communications at the Democratic National Convention, discusses his political PR mandate at the Democratic National Convention, setting up the DNC’s online newsroom and establishing the criteria for credentialing online influencers.

 3:18 – Jason Rosenberg on handling online communications at the Democratic National Convention.
-He talks about being hired as the second online communications director in the party’s history and working to build the most open convention in the Democratic party’s history.
+He talks about being hired as the second online communications director in the party’s history and working to build the most open convention in the Democratic Party’s history.

-9:00 – Jason Rosenberg gives his perspective on how the DNC has changed the view of the online community’s role in media relations and discusses whether or not he thinks DNC’s online newsroom strategy was successful.
+9:00 – Jason Rosenberg gives his perspective on how the DNC has changed the view of the online community’s role in media relations and discusses whether or not he thinks the DNC’s online newsroom strategy was successful.

-He talks about how he called on the history news media to build a business case for blogger relations among senior level party communications staffers.
+He calls on the historical news media to build a business case for blogger relations among senior-level party communications staffers.

 He talks about how the results of the DNC have become instrumental in cementing these changes and why he believes they forever change the future of media relations.

 21:17 – End